UNIONS: The impact of systematic errors on weak-lensing peak counts: Local shear calibration

 We numerically compute the shear response matrix by replacing the derivative with finite differences.
 For this, we create four new images for each detected galaxy.
-These images are deconvolved with the model PSF at that position, then sheared in two directions for both shear components, and reconvolved with a circularised PSF that is slightly larger than the original one.
-Note that a fifth image is created, which is unsheared but has the same reconvolved PSF.
+These images are deconvolved with the model PSF at that position, then sheared in two directions for both shear components, and re-convolved with a circularized PSF that is slightly larger than the original one.
+We note that a fifth image is created, which is unsheared but has the same re-convolved PSF.
 This image is used to measure shapes that are consistent with the metacalibration correction.

 The response matrix has two additive components, the shear response matrix and the selection response matrix, both of which can be computed via metacalibration, as follows.
 First, the shear response matrix is computed for each galaxy individually.
 Denoting with $g_i^{\textrm{obs}, \pm, j}$ the observed shear of the galaxy image sheared by $\pm \Delta g$ in the $j$ direction, we get

-We use $\Delta g = 0.01$.
+We used $\Delta g = 0.01$.
 Since this is a very noisy measurement, often resulting in singular matrices, we compute the mean value over all galaxies,

 Second, the selection response matrix quantifies selection biases originating from correlations between shear and selection-dependent image properties.
-For example, if a cut is applied on the signal-to-noise ratio (SNR) of the galaxy sample and the SNR varies with shear, the effective sample shear after the cut is modified, and no longer representative of the underlying population shear, which introduces a bias.
+For example, if a cut is applied on the S/N of the galaxy sample and the S/N varies with shear, the effective sample shear after the cut is modified, and no longer representative of the underlying population shear, which introduces a bias.

 The selection matrix cannot be obtained for a single galaxy, but only for a sample of galaxies.
 For that, we first apply our selection $S$ to the four samples of sheared galaxies.
 This provides us with a selection mask $S^{\pm, j}$ for each of the four cases.
 These four masks are now in turn applied to the fifth sample without added shear.
 We compute the mean observed shear for each of the four masked samples, denoted as $\langle g_i^{\textrm{obs}} \rangle_{S^{\pm, j}}$.
-Any difference in these mean values is due to shear-dependent selection criteria, and can be used to define the selection response matrix as,
+Any difference in these mean values is due to shear-dependent selection criteria, and can be used to define the selection response matrix as

 The total mean response matrix is

 The estimated shears are calibrated by matrix multiplication with $\mat R^{-1}$, to obtain $g^{\textrm{true}}_i$ for all $i$ following Eq.~\eqref{eq:g_obs}.